Tekraj15/Ecommerce-Support-Agentic-RAG/README.md

 - **Returns/Refunds**: Guided return process via dynamic forms.
 - **RestockNotification**: Notify the customer when the product is back in stock
 - **Rasa Integration**: NLP intents, entity extraction, and dialogue management.
-- **Integrated LLM**: Integrated DeepSeek-R1 for Reasoning i.e., to handle ambiguous queries and generate dynamic responses.
+- **Integrated LLM**: Integrated DeepSeek-R1 for Reasoning, i.e., to handle ambiguous queries and generate dynamic responses.
 - **Mock Data**: No need for a real e-commerce backend.

 ## Tech Stack 🛠️